On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Introduction

-and $x_k$ is generated via a standard SA scheme.
-An issue that emerges when implementing this scheme is that when the stepsize sequence $\g_k$ is decreasing, the averaging weights $\bar \gamma_k$ are decreasing as well.
-This implies that the recent iterates $x_k$ are assigned less weight than the original iterates.
-Therefore, it may make sense to consider an increasing set of weights.
-In fact, it is shown in \cite{Nedic14} that by using weights of the form
+and $x_k$ is generated via a standard SA scheme. \uvs{However, when the stepsize parameter $\g_k$ is decreasing, the averaging weights $\bar \gamma_k$ are decreasing as well, implying that recent iterates $x_k$ are assigned less weight than the \uvs{older} iterates.} This suggests that it may be sensible to consider an increasing set of weights.
+In fact, Nedi\'{c} and Lee~\cite{Nedic14} showed that by using weights of the form